hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 + Deployment diagram
 + Package diagram
 + Composite structure diagram
++ Profile diagram

 ### ⭐️⭐️⭐️ Class diagram

-Class diagrams are the most common diagrams used in UML.
-Class diagram consists of classes, interfaces, associations, and collaboration.
-Class diagrams basically represent the object-oriented view of a system, which is static in nature.
+Class diagrams are the most common diagrams used in UML. <u>Class diagram consists of classes, interfaces, associations, and collaboration.</u> Class diagrams basically represent the object-oriented view of a system, which is static in nature.

 Active class is used in a class diagram to represent the concurrency of the system.